(CNN)Here's a look at the life of Grammy Award-winning singer and actress, Mariah Carey.

 September 2001 - Carey stars in a semi-autobiographical movie, "Glitter," and releases an album of the same name.
-Both the album and movie are unsuccessful.
+Both the album and movie are unsuccessful critically and commercially.

-Wins three Grammy Awards: Best Contemporary R&B Album, with Brian Garten and Dana John Chappelle for "The Emancipation of Mimi," Best R&B Song, with Jermaine Dupri, Johnta Austin, and Manuel Seal, Jr., for "We Belong Together," and Best Female R&B Vocal Performance for "We Belong Together."
+2006 - Wins three Grammy Awards: Best Contemporary R&B Album, with Brian Garten and Dana John Chappelle for "The Emancipation of Mimi," Best R&B Song, with Jermaine Dupri, Johntá Austin, and Manuel Seal Jr., for "We Belong Together," and Best Female R&B Vocal Performance for "We Belong Together."

 2009 - Portrays a social worker in the film "Precious," directed by Lee Daniels.

 March 2011 - Following reports that she accepted payment in 2009 to perform for Libyan leader Moammar Gadhafi, Carey releases a statement that she was "naïve and unaware of who I was booked to perform for.
 I feel horrible and embarrassed to have participated in this mess."

 2013 - Appears as a judge for the 12th season of "American Idol."

 August 5, 2015 - Carey is honored with a star on the Hollywood Walk of Fame.